manekinekko/hexa/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-You can read about Project Hexa Code Of Conduct [here](https://github.com/manekinekko/hexa/blob/master/CODE_OF_CONDUCT.md).
+You can read about the Hexa project code of conduct [here](https://github.com/manekinekko/hexa/blob/master/CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?